ethanlee515/animerec/README.md

 The method of calculating similarity will be dot-product, as it is not sensitive to the norm of the vector, which represents the number of series a user has watched.

+Docstrings are available describing every source file.

 ## Evaluation

 We will evaluate the success of the project by repeatedly picking a random target user, removing one of their watched series’ ratings, and then predicting their rating using the algorithm outlined above.
 We will then compare the predicted rating and the actual rating.
+Please see RESULTS.md for the result.

 ## Assessment of risk